Biomass systems fall into 2 main categories: - commercial and domestic

 Biomass boilers burn wood in one of several forms:

 Logs.
 Burning of logs can be very cost effective if labour and a ready supply of suitable timber is available.
-Hover the process is labour intensive and not normally automated.
+However the process is labour intensive and not normally automated.
 The logs need to be split and dried to a moisture content of less than 30%.

 Chips.
 Chipped wood biomass systems can be automated and the fuel fed with an auger system.
 The economic viability of a chip system depends on the availability of the timber and the chipper.
 Moisture levels are of paramount importance in chipped fuelled systems.